Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Model

-This setup has three key features: (1) component means are linear in $c_{i0}$; (2) component covariance matrices are independent of $c_{i0}$; and (3) mixture probabilities are flexible functions of $c_{i0}$.
-This framework is general enough to accommodate a broad class of conditional distributions due to the flexibility in the mixture probabilities.
-Intuitively, the current setup is similar to approximating the conditional density via Bayes' theorem, but does not explicitly model the distribution of the conditioning variables $c_{i0}$, and thus allows for more relaxed assumptions on it.\footnote{See Appendix \ref{sub:Intuition:-MGLR-Prior} for a more detailed explanation.}
+This setup has three key features: component means are linear in $c_{i0}$; component covariances are independent of $c_{i0}$; and mixture probabilities are flexible functions of $c_{i0}$.
+This framework is relatively parsimonious for finite sample implementation and, at the same time, general enough to accommodate a broad class of conditional distributions.
+Intuitively, it is similar to approximating the conditional density via Bayes' theorem but does not explicitly model the distribution of the conditioning variables $c_{i0}$.
+The infinite mixture structure and flexible mixture probabilities could absorb dependency on $c_{i0}$, so we would not need further dependency of component means and covariances on $c_{i0}$ beyond the MGLR\textsubscript{x} specification (see details in the Appendix).